-Wouldn’t you know that performance marketing is not unlike planning and embarking upon a months-long road trip.
+Wouldn’t you know that performance marketing for organizations is not unlike planning and embarking upon a months-long road trip.
 Your traveling party has an end goal that requires a lot of strategizing by everyone on how best to get there.
 Do you want to become better surfers?
 Head to the Pacific.
 Expand your minds at museums?
 Washington, D.C. is the destination for you.
 A lively workcation at a dude ranch?
 Montana!

 Buckle up and get ready for part one of this five-part performance marketing series.
-Here’s everything you need to know about creating and implementing a measurement framework and how it’s the first step to getting you on your way to reaching your business objectives.
+Here’s everything you need to know about creating and implementing a performance measurement framework and how it’s the first step to getting you on your way to reaching your business objectives.

 What Is a Performance Measurement Framework?

-The first stop on any performance marketing journey is the performance measurement framework.
+The first stop on any organizational performance marketing journey is the performance measurement framework.
 This is an exercise that directly ties every campaign, tactic, and metric to a business objective.
 Making sure your paid and organic activities work toward a business goal provides a comprehensive view of your performance.

 How Do You Create a Measurement Framework?

 Because the measurement framework tracks and analyzes the performance of activities across departments, it’s essential that every major stakeholder takes part in creating it.
 Starting at the top, the c-suite must cement a business objective that every campaign for the next several months will strive for.
 This is usually a broad, but still targeted objective that matches your company’s industry and lies within your reach realistically.
-This exercise requires leaders to be honest.
+This performance measurement system exercise requires leaders to be honest.
 For example, if you’re a startup, you’re unlikely to unseat your industry’s forerunners within a few months, but you can certainly make smaller waves by owning a niche within your industry.

 Here’s a sample measure framework: